18 Top-Rated Places to Visit in Europe in Summer

 Blue Mosque in Istanbul

 Technically on the border of Asia and Europe, since it's laid across the Bosphorus Strait, this Turkish city is not to be missed.
-Though it is not as advanced as some other European destinations, its antiquity tells the stories of the many rulers of its past.
+Western travelers may be intrigued by the city's distinctive Eastern culture and Islamic influences.
+However, this city has always been at a crossroads and its ancient monuments tell the stories of the many rulers of its past.

-Most tourists enjoy the Old City, where various districts offer different cultural and culinary touches – from Egyptian to Roman.
-Topkapi Palace is one of the top places to visit in Istanbul, closely followed by Aya Sofya, a Byzantine masterpiece constructed as a church and later a mosque.
+Most tourists enjoy the UNESCO-listed Old City, where various districts offer different cultural and culinary delights – from Egyptian to Roman.
+Topkapi Palace is one of the top places to visit in Istanbul, closely followed by Aya Sofya, a Byzantine masterpiece constructed as a church and later converted into a mosque.

-Istanbul is renowned for its flavorful street food, where you can expect notes of yogurt, eggs, eggplant, potatoes, and peppers alongside kebabs.
+Istanbul is renowned for its street food scene, where you can sample flavorful delicacies prepared from local ingredients such as yogurt, eggs, eggplant, potatoes, and peppers alongside kebabs.

 Read More: Best Beaches near Istanbul